FerasAloudah/LeagueTimeTracker/README.md

 # LeagueTimeTracker

-League of Legend's Summoner Spells tracker.
+League of Legend's Summoner Spells noteTracker.
-The tracker has the ability to connect with a team and share the tracked spells amongst them.
+The noteTracker has the ability to connect with a team and share the tracked spells amongst them.

 ## Authors: